yasser.png

 Program Director of Engineering Core

 Prof. Yasser's professional journey also includes a role in 2013 as a senior member in the technical office of the Egyptian Educational Development Fund (EDF).
-Since February 2018, he has been an associate professor in Engineering Physics at Nile University.
+Since February 2018, he has been a professor in Engineering Physics at Nile University.
 At Nile University, he holds the position of Director of the Engineering Core Program, showcasing his leadership capabilities.

 Prof. Yasser has extensive experience teaching a wide range of undergraduate and graduate courses.
 He has designed, taught, and supervised courses such as Engineering Physics, Electric Circuits, Electromagnetic Fields, Solid-State Electronics, Optoelectronics, and Photovoltaics at various universities, including Cairo University, Nile University, Egyptian E-Learning University (EELU), and the Arab Academy for Science, Technology & Maritime Transport.
 Notably, he has developed an online platform for Engineering Physics courses at Nile University, in addition to the traditional classroom format, and oversees all associated laboratory work.